praetorian-inc/fingerprintx/README.md

   -v, --verbose           verbose mode
 ```

-The `fastlane` mode will only attempt to fingerprint the default service associated with that port for each target.
+The `fast` mode will only attempt to fingerprint the default service associated with that port for each target.
 For example, if `praetorian.com:8443` is the input, only the `https` plugin would be run.
 If `https` is not running on `praetorian.com:8443`, there will be NO output.
 Why do this?
 It's a quick way to fingerprint most of the services in a large list of hosts (think the [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle)).

 # Running Fingerprintx
 With one target: